chimin14/QuizApp-Python-Java-CSharp/README.md

      ```

 3. Ensure You Have the Required Tools:
-   - Install Python 3.x, Node.js (for JavaScript), and .NET Core SDK on your machine if they aren’t already installed.
+   - Install Python 3.x, Node.js (for ), and .NET Core SDK on your machine if they aren’t already installed.

 ## How to Run